livewire/livewire/docs/properties.md

 ### Eloquent constraints aren't preserved between requests

-For the most part, Livewire is able to preserve and recreate server-side properties between requests, however, there are certain scenarios where perserving values are impossible between requests.
+Typically, Livewire is able to preserve and recreate server-side properties between requests; however, there are certain scenarios where preserving values are impossible between requests.

-For example, when storing Eloquent collections as Livewire properties, if you add any extra query constraints like `select(...)`, Livewire is unable to re-apply those constraints on a subsequent request.
+For example, when storing Eloquent collections as Livewire properties, additional query constraints like `select(...)` will not be re-applied on subsequent requests.

 To demonstrate, consider the following `ShowTodos` component with a `select()` constraint applied to the `Todos` Eloquent collection: